Chatyr-Köl: Hydrology

 The water of Chatyr Kul Lake is yellowish-green with water transparency of up to 4 m.
 The mineralization of the lake ranges from 0.5 to 1.0 milligrams per liter (chloride, hydrocarbonate, sodium and magnesium type of mineralization).
 The salinity of the lake is 2 ppt.
 Mineral sources in the south part of the lake have mineralization of from 5 to 7 g per liter and pH = 5,8-6,0.
 Flow rate is 1866 m3 in winter and 3629 m3 during summer.
 41 small streams debouches into the lake, of those 21 originate in Torugart Range and 20 - in Atbashy Range.

 Negative water balance of the lake over the last decades causes the decline in the lake level.
 The mineral water from the sources is cold and has a strong mineral taste and flow first into the small Chatyr Kul lake that is about 1,5 meters higher than the actual Chatyr Kul.

 Protection

 Since 1998, a section of the lake and its shore (3,200 ha land, 3,954 ha water) is protected as part of the Karatal-Japyryk Nature Reserve.
-The whole lake is a game reserve (IUCN category IV) since 1972.
+The whole lake has been a game reserve (IUCN category IV) since 1972.
 The game reserve was established to protect water fowl, including the bar-headed goose.
 The lake is a Ramsar site of globally significant biodiversity (Ramsar Site RDB Code 2KG002).